Frisco 3695

 meteor910 2009 Engineer of the Year Staff Member Frisco.org Supporter

 NMOT is letting a gem rust away.
-I'm going to try to get their attention again - I haven't done a good job of that so far.
+I am going to try to get their attention again.

 Ken